Baron Zemo: Heinrich Zemo and Helmut Zemo

 Heinrich then formed the original Masters of Evil to serve as an evil version of the Avengers; the other founding members included the villainous Black Knight, the Melter, and the Radioactive Man who were gathered by his pilot.
 He tried to have Adhesive X spread over New York, but the Teen Brigade seized Zemo's pilot, preventing him from speaking, then tied him up to stop him causing trouble.
 They switched the adhesive with the remover made by Paste-Pot Pete.
 Zemo used his sceptre's hypno-ray on the Teen Brigade, placing them under his control.

 In his final battle with Captain America, Captain America used his shield to deflect the Sun's rays and cause Zemo to shoot blindly.
 His ray gun's shot hit a rock, starting an avalanche that killed him, and Captain America felt that Bucky's death had finally been avenged.

 The 13th Baron Zemo, Helmut J. Zemo, the son of Heinrich Zemo, then followed in his father's footsteps, battling Captain America many times to avenge the killing of his father.
 Helmut was then responsible for bringing back the Masters of Evil and then forming the Thunderbolts.
 He still remains the current Baron Zemo.

 Other versions

 Avataars: Covenant of the Shield

 The Avataars: Covenant of the Shield miniseries, set in a sword and sorcery version of the Marvel Universe, features an alternate version of Baron Zemo named Dreadlord.
 He was previously Zymo of Z'axis, a general who fought in the Worldwar.
 When Z'axis lost the war, Zymo adopted a new identity – and swore that he would not remove his hood until Z'axis triumphed once again.

 JLA/Avengers

 Baron Zemo and the Masters of Evil are seen among the enthralled villains defending Krona's stronghold.

 Larval Zooniverse

 In Spider-Ham's reality, Baron Zemo is depicted as an anthropomorphic zebra named Baron Zebro.

+Marvel 2099

+In the unified Marvel 2099 reality of Earth-2099, an unidentified Baron Zemo appears as a member of the 2099 version of the Masters of Evil.
+After the Masters of Evil have slaughtered the 2099 version of the Avengers, they went on the conquer planets where Patriot left Baron Zemo in charge of the Masters of Evil.
+He did kill the 2099 version of Black Knight for disobeying orders.
+Baron Zemo and the Masters of Evil were defeated by the 2099 version of the New Avengers and were remanded to a prison on the planet Wakanda.